Consequences of Plagiarism: Why Copy-Paste Isn’t Worth It

 The ticking clock and that assignment that’s due in five hours might make the copy-paste buttons look way too tempting.
 You’re probably thinking you’ll get away with borrowing a little paragraph or even reusing your old essay for a new class.
 What’s the big deal?
 Well, in the academic world, plagiarism is, and it can really mess with your reputation.

 The possible consequences of plagiarism are not just a slap on the wrist but rather failed assignments, expulsion, and even legal headaches if things go too far.
-We’re here to help you understand what happens if you get caught plagiarising and how you can avoid it in the first place.
+We’re here to help you understand what happens if you get caught plagiarizing and how you can avoid it in the first place.

 Why is Plagiarism So Serious?